A man in a suit is praying.

 When we discuss religious patriarchy, the conversation often centers around its impact on women and gender minorities.

-However, it’s extremely important to recognize that patriarchal structures within high-control religions can be very harmful to men as well.
+However, it’s extremely important to recognize that patriarchal structures within high control religions can be very harmful to men as well.

-In this article, I’ll be guiding you through an often-overlooked aspect of religious trauma — the impact of religious patriarchy on men — and how, by working together, we can foster collective healing from its harmful effects.
+In this article, I’ll guide you through an often overlooked aspect of religious trauma: the impact of religious patriarchy on men.

 The Paradox of Power in Religious Patriarchy